 Your Rights at a DUI Checkpoint in California

-As we mentioned, you are legally required to follow the directions of a law enforcement officer at a DUI checkpoint.
+As we mentioned, California law obligates you to follow the directions of a law enforcement officer at a DUI checkpoint.
 You should remain polite and agreeable during the DUI checkpoint stop.
 However, you do have rights, especially when it comes to DUI testing.

 - You are on DUI probation